equill/syscat/README.md

 - very quick-and-dirty installation on a Linux system.
 - assumes you want to store the Neo4j data under `/opt/syscat`.
 - maps the listening ports for Syscat and Neo4j to non-default values, to avoid clashing with local (development) installations.
+- requires [Docker in swarm mode](https://docs.docker.com/engine/swarm/) to run multiple containers in their own protected network.

-Download [this docker-compose.yml file](https://github.com/equill/syscat_scripts/blob/master/docker/docker-compose.yml), and modify it as necessary.
+Download [this docker-compose.yml file](https://github.com/equill/syscat_scripts/blob/master/docker/docker-compose-expected.yml), and modify it as necessary.

 Now execute the following:
 ```
 docker pull neo4j:3.4.1
-docker pull equill/syscat:0.4.0a5
+docker pull equill/syscat:0.4.3
 mkdir -p /opt/syscat/{logs,data}
 chown 100 /opt/syscat/{logs,data}
-docker stack deploy -c docker-compose.yml syscat
+docker stack deploy -c docker-compose-expected.yml syscat
 ```

-After a moment, you should be able to connect to Syscat via HTTP on port 4951, and to Neo4j via HTTP on 7676, or Bolt on 7688.
+After a moment, you should be able to connect to Syscat via HTTP on port 4952, and to Neo4j via HTTP on 7679, or Bolt on 7691.
 These are set in `docker-compose.yml`, to avoid conflicting with the standalone image.
 The delay on first startup is from it creating the schema in the database.

 Note that on some systems, connections to localhost hang forever.
-It does listen on all addresses, so if localhost hangs you can just connect on any other address, e.g. the host computer's LAN address.
+It does listen on all addresses, so if localhost hangs you can just connect on any other address, e.g. the host computer's LAN address, or the gateway address for the {{docker0}} interface.

 ## Startup